dialogflow/selfservicekiosk-audio-streaming/README.md

 In this demo, you can start recording your voice, it will display answers on a screen and synthesize the speech.

-A working demo can be found here: [http://selfservicedesk.appspot.com/](http://selfservicedesk.appspot.com/)

 ![alt text](https://github.com/dialogflow/selfservicekiosk-audio-streaming/blob/master/docs/architecture.png "Architecture")

 ![alt text](https://github.com/dialogflow/selfservicekiosk-audio-streaming/blob/master/docs/screen.png "Screenshot")

+# Live demo

+A working demo can be found here: [http://selfservicedesk.appspot.com/](http://selfservicedesk.appspot.com/)

 # Slides